AkgunOnur/FlyingCar_BackyardFlyer/README.md

 ## Drone API

 To communicate with the simulator (and a real drone), you will be using the [UdaciDrone API](https://udacity.github.io/udacidrone/).
 This API handles all the communication between Python and the drone simulator.
 A key element of the API is the `Drone` superclass that contains the commands to be passed to the simulator and allows you to register callbacks/listeners on changes to the drone's attributes.
 The goal of this project is to design a subclass from the Drone class implementing a state machine to autonomously fly a box.
-A subclass is started for you in `backyard_flyer.py`

 ### Drone Attributes